JuliaData/Tables.jl/README.md

 ## Functions that input and output tables:

 For functions that input a table, perform some calculation, and output a new table, we need a way of constructing the preferred output table given the input.
-For this purpose, the `Tables.materializer(table)` function returns the the constructor for the preferred in-memory structure of the input table.
-By default, `Tables.materializer(table)` returns `identity`.
+For this purpose, `Tables.materializer(table)` returns the preferred sink function for a table (`Tables.columntable`, which creates a named tuple of AbstractVectors, is the default).

-Note that an in-memory table with a properly defined "sink" constructor can reconstruct itself with either of the following:
+Note that an in-memory table with a properly defined "sink" function can reconstruct itself with the following:

 ```julia
 materializer(table)(columns(table))